abpframework/abp/docs/en/Text-Templating.md

 #### Example: Replace the Standard Email Layout Template

 ABP Framework provides an [email sending system](Emailing.md) that internally uses the text templating to render the email content.
-It defines an email layout template in the `/Volo/Abp/Emailing/Templates/Layout.tpl` path.
+It defines a standard email layout template in the `/Volo/Abp/Emailing/Templates/Layout.tpl` path.
 The unique name of the template is `Abp.StandardEmailTemplates.Layout` and this string is defined as a constant on the `Volo.Abp.Emailing.Templates.StandardEmailTemplates` static class.

 Do the following steps to replace the template file with your own;